-With its rich fabric of churches, saints, mosques, religious sites and ruins, Lebanon is the ideal place for those seeking the history of faith.
+Its rich fabric of churches, saints, mosques, religious sites and ruins, makes Lebanon the ideal place for those seeking the history of faith.
 Be it a visit to the Shrine of Syeda Khawla, the daughter of Islam’s Imam Hussein, who accompanied him during the tragedy of Karbala or to Dahr El Ahmar, situated in the Rashaya district, where there is a shrine to Sitt Sarah, the niece of one of the authors of the Druze Epistles of Wisdom, Baha’u d-DÏn as-SamuqÏ.
 She is remembered for being a great peacemaker.
 Or even to the recently restored Maghen Abraham Synagogue, located in the former Jewish district of Wadi Abu Jamil in Beirut, which was abandoned after Israeli shelling destroyed it during the Lebanese Civil War.

 Of the many religious tours, we have selected a walking trail and a day’s visit that between them combine the sites of one of the country’s major religions: Christianity.